dandfmd/Rhino_CADScripts/README.md

  1. [Download source folder zip file from GitHub.](https://github.com/dfmdmx/Rhino_CADScripts/archive/master.zip)
  2. Open the zip file and extract de `Scripts` folder somewhere safe.
  3. In the Rhino command console type: `-_RunPythonScript ("\somewhere\safe\Scripts\OffsetAndClose.py")`
- 4. Add the previous line into your Rhino command aliases under Tools-Options-Aliases menu to make it work as normal command.
+ 4. Add the previous line into your Rhino command aliases under Tools-Options-Aliases menu to make it work as a normal command.